-[Pre-Overwinter] The SIGHASH algorithm used prior to Overwinter activation, i.e. for version 1 and 2 transactions, will be defined in [ZIP-76] (to be written).

-[Overwinter only, pre-Sapling] The SIGHASH algorithm used after Overwinter activation and before Sapling activation, i.e. for version 3 transactions, is defined in [ZIP-143].

-[Sapling onward] The SIGHASH algorithm used after Sapling activation, i.e. for version 4 transactions, is defined in [ZIP-243].

-[Blossom onward] The SIGHASH algorithm used after Blossom activation is the same as for Sapling, but using the Blossom consensus branch ID 0x2BB40E60 as defined in [ZIP-206].

-[Heartwood onward] The SIGHASH algorithm used after Heartwood activation is the same as for Sapling, but using the Heartwood consensus branch ID 0xF5B9230B as defined in [ZIP-250].

-[Canopy onward] The SIGHASH algorithm used after Canopy activation is the same as for Sapling, but using the Canopy consensus branch ID 0xE9FF75A6 as defined in [ZIP-251].
+- [Pre-Overwinter] The SIGHASH algorithm used prior to Overwinter activation, i.e. for version 1 and 2 transactions, will be defined in [ZIP-76] (to be written). - [Overwinter only, pre-Sapling] The SIGHASH algorithm used after Overwinter activation and before Sapling activation, i.e. for version 3 transactions, is defined in [ZIP-143]. - [Overwinter only, pre-Sapling] All transactions MUST use the Overwinter consensus branch ID 0x5BA81B19 as defined in [ZIP-201]. - [Sapling onward] The SIGHASH algorithm used after Sapling activation, i.e. for version 4 transactions, is defined in [ZIP-243]. - [Sapling only, pre-Blossom] All transactions MUST use the Sapling consensus branch ID 0x76B809BB as defined in [ZIP-205]. - [Blossom only, pre-Heartwood] All transactions MUST use the Blossom consensus branch ID 0x2BB40E60 as defined in [ZIP-206]. - [Heartwood only, pre-Canopy] All transactions MUST use the Heartwood consensus branch ID 0xF5B9230B as defined in [ZIP-250]. - [Canopy only] All transactions MUST use the Canopy consensus branch ID 0xE9FF75A6 as defined in [ZIP-251].